fastenhealth/blog/_posts/2024-07-17-how-to-ignore-information-blocking-like-a-pro.md

 **2\.
 Lack of Support & Contacts**

 - Set up broken email addresses, ignored mailboxes and support phone numbers manned by clueless operators.
 This will ensure any developer attempting to get help quickly loses hope.
-- If you’d like to learn more about this technique, please [contact our colleagues at InteliChart](https://github.com/fastenhealth/information-blocking-complaints/blob/main/IB-2819-intelichart.md) (if you can get a hold of them)
+- If you’d like to learn more about this technique, please [contact our colleagues at InteliChart](https://github.com/fastenhealth/information-blocking-complaints/blob/main/IB-2819-intelichart.md) (if you can get ahold of them)

 **3\.
 No Sandbox or Missing Sandbox Credentials**